What is the inheritance tax threshold in the UK?

 These thresholds can help to mitigate, or even perhaps fully negate, an inheritance tax liability on your estate.

-However, for those with particularly large estates – such as high-net-worth individuals and sophisticated investors with considerable investment portfolios – these thresholds may only affect a small portion of the estate.
+However, for those with particularly large estates – such as high-net-worth individuals and sophisticated investors with considerable investment portfolios – these inheritance tax thresholds may only affect a small portion of the estate.

-As a result, taking further steps to avoid IHT, such as investing in inheritance-tax efficient schemes, setting up a trust, or gifting assets during your lifetime, could add greater value to your overall IHT-planning strategy and help to leave as much wealth as possible to your loved ones.
+As a result, taking further steps to avoid inheritance tax, such as minimising inheritance through tax-efficeint investments, setting up a trust, or gifting assets during your lifetime, could add greater value to your overall IHT-planning strategy and help to leave as much wealth as possible to your loved ones.